mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-23 -- Rep. Will Hurd (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-23)
 ### Committees
-Will Hurd is the #23 Democrat on the House Committee on Appropriations
+Will Hurd is the #23 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```